Bracket's Terms of Service

 12. TERM, TERMINATION AND MODIFICATION OF THE SERVICE

-These Terms are effective beginning when you accept the Terms or first download, install, access, or use the Service, and ending when terminated as described in Section12.2.Termination.
+12.1.
+Term.
+These Terms are effective beginning when you accept the Terms or first download, install, access, or use the Service, and ending when terminated as described in Section

 To the fullest extent permitted by law, you are responsible for your use of the Service, and you will defend and indemnify Bracket, its affiliates and their respective shareholders, directors, managers, members, officers, employees, consultants, and agents (together, the “Bracket Entities”) from and against every claim brought by a third party, and any related liability, damage, loss, and expense, including attorneys’ fees and costs, arising out of or connected with: (a) your unauthorized use of, or misuse of, the Service; (b) your violation of any portion of these Terms, any representation, warranty, or agreement referenced in these Terms, or any applicable law or regulation; (c) your violation of any third party right, including any intellectual property right or publicity, confidentiality, other property, or privacy right; or (d) any dispute or issue between you and any third party.
 We reserve the right, at our own expense, to assume the exclusive defense and control of any matter otherwise subject to indemnification by you (without limiting your indemnification obligations with respect to that matter), and in that case, you agree to cooperate with our defense of those claims.